albar965/albar965.github.io/littlenavmap-faq.md

 #### Navaids from the X-Plane `user_nav.dat` and the `user_fix.dat` files do not show up in *Little Navmap* [**▲**](#top) [🔗](#user-nav-fix-dat) {#user-nav-fix-dat}

-LNM reads both the `user_nav.dat` and the `user_fix.dat` files.
+_Little Navmap_ reads both the `user_nav.dat` and the `user_fix.dat` files.
 The problem is that the navaids are hidden by Navigraph data per default.
 Therefore, you have to switch to `Do not use Navigraph database` in the menu `Scenery Library` to see the user navaids.

-You also have to reload the LNM scenery library after adding or changing the user files.
+You also have to reload the _Little Navmap_ scenery library after adding or changing the user files.

 The user navaids can be used in the X-Plane stock FMS and GPS.
 But keep in mind that the user navaids do not show up on the X-Plane internal map.